smallriver0316/awstudy/rds-access-via-bastion/README.md

 - `cdk diff` compare deployed stack with current state
 - `cdk synth` emits the synthesized CloudFormation template

-## How to build
+## How to launch

-This project is build by CDK.
+This project was build by CDK.

 ```bash
 mkdir rds-access-via-bastion